 Jade

-From the type of precious stone.
+From the type of gemstone (which is typically green).
 Here’s the popularity graph for Jade.

 Adelaide